dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 a different format if the need arises.
 Quite simply: by piping the result into [*csvformat(1)*][csvformat].

-*csvformat* lets you specify the output format by using the the `-D` and `-Q` flags, which are just the upper-case counterparts of the `-d` and `q` flags (side note: the lower-case version used specify an input format also exist):
+*csvformat* lets you specify the output format by using the `-D` and `-Q` flags, which are just the upper-case counterparts of the `-d` and `q` flags (side note: the lower-case version used specify an input format also exist):

     $ csvcut -c "Row 1,Row 2" example.csv | csvformat -D ";" -Q "'"